"Mousetrap" play enters 60th year with plan to expand

 Waley-Cohen said The Mousetrap, like many other top West End productions, has survived the financial crisis relatively well.

-West End box office receipts hit a record high of 512 million pounds in 2010, and he expected "somewhere close" to that figure in 2011.
+West End box office receipts hit a record high of 512 million pounds ($794 million) in 2010, and he expected "somewhere close" to that figure in 2011.

 (Reporting by Mike Collett-White)